JeffreyBenjaminBrown/vivid/mtv-lang/README.md

 (Montevideo uses [Vivid](https://github.com/vivid-synth/vivid)
 for this.)

-Montevideo permits all that.
-There are examples in the `docs/` folder.

-TidalCycles has a better synth, an enormous library of functions, extensive documentation, and a great community.
+Montevideo also has a freaky synth called Zot, based on Reaktor Spark.

 TidalCycles represents cycles as functions.
 Montevideo represents cycles as data.
-I still haven't remembered why I thought that was better.
+I still haven't rediscovered why I thought that would be better.

+# Learning Montevideo-lang

-# Learning it
+## Learning to use it

+The files in `docs/` are simple and commented, and a good way to learn.
-The following might be a good order in which to study the example code.
+This might be a good order to learn them in.
-(Each of these lines is something you can evaluate from GHCI, assuming you ran `:s init.hs` as described above.)
+(Each of the following lines is an instruction you can evaluate from GHCI, assuming you ran `:s init.hs` as described above.)

 ```